ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 .. rubric:: Footnotes

-.. [#rhel-10] RHEL 10.0 is not supported on AMD Radeon PRO V620 GPU.
+.. [#rhel-10] RHEL 10.0 and RHEL 9.6 are supported on all listed :ref:`supported_GPUs` except AMD Radeon PRO V620 GPU.
 .. [#rhel-700] RHEL 8.10 is only supported on AMD Instinct MI300X, MI300A, MI250X, MI250, MI210, and MI100 GPUs.
 .. [#sles-db-702] Debian 13 is only supported on AMD Instinct MI300X GPU.
 .. [#sles-db-700] SLES 15 SP7 and Debian 12 are only supported on AMD Instinct MI300X, MI300A, MI250X, MI250, and MI210 GPUs.